- The Ultimate Guide to Objections in Mock Trial - March 4, 2017

 But for all this advice on what to consider when picking a college, or even when choosing which colleges to apply to, there’s little advice on how to actually make a college list.
 Where are you supposed to look?
 Who are you supposed to talk to?
 Should you just Google “good colleges” and hope for the best?

-Thankfully, we at Admissions Hero have your back.
+Thankfully, we at CollegeVine have your back.
 Here’s all you need to know to properly research for and finalize your college list.

 Why is Making a College List Important?